Top 9 Best Air-Purifying Plants For Office That Are Surprisingly Low Effort + Care Guide

 These chemicals are responsible for headaches and eye irritation, which are common symptoms of the sick-building syndrome (SBS), experienced by many employees around the world.
 The research suggests having at least one plant per 100 square feet of home or office space to benefit from their air-purifying capacities.

 If you want to do your own little research on assessing the air quality in your office, make use of Luxafor CO2 Montior and evaluate the CO2 levels in order to know just how many plants you need around your desk to work in a healthier environment.
-Now that we’ve acknowledged the problem – which plants are the best air-purifiers that are suitable for an office environments and are easy to care for?
+Now that we’ve acknowledged the problem – air purifying plants for office which plants are the best for your workspace that are suitable for an office environments and are easy to care for?

 Source: Luxafor